unccv/course_project/README.md

 ### Deliverables
-A printed one page proposal submission + resume(s) of individual team members on Canvas.
+A one page proposal submission + resume of each student on Canvas.
 If you already have team members in mind, you may submit a single proposal as a group.
-Submissions should inlcude your name(s), grad/undergrad status, phone number and email, a writeup of your topic proposal, a proposed final technology demo, and your resume(s).
+Submissions should inlcude your name(s), grad/undergrad status, phone number and email, a writeup of your topic proposal, a proposed final technology demo, and your resume.
+Note that, even though there is a group of students who would like to submit a single proposal, each student from the group has to still submit the individual proposal on canvas along with their resume.
 If you would like to collaborate with an industry partner (listed on Canvas), include the partner you would like to collaborate with, and tailor your proposal to your partner.
 Keep in mind that your partner may wish to change your topic.
-Given more demand than industry partners, groups will be selected for partnerships based on the quality of proposal.
+Groups will be selected for partnerships based on the quality of your proposal.

 ### Final Team Creation
 The final decision on the team creation is with the professor and TAs.
 Ideally, each group will be composed of 3-4 graduate students and 1 undergraduate student.
 We will do our best to put you with your requested team members, and assign you to the topic of your interest.